-Amateur football teams often don’t practice set pieces.
+Amateur football teams often don’t practise set-pieces.
 However, your team must master corner kicks to be successful in a tournament.
 This post details a simple corner kick drill that is proven to be effective to score goals.

-At professional level, it is quite difficult to score a goal from a corner kick.
-A study shows that 6% to 10% of corner kicks result in goal.
-There are no statistics for amateur football, but we can assume the percentage of goals scored from corner kicks is higher.
-Some reasons for this include: lack of defensive discipline or organisation when defending corner kicks; goalkeepers height and skills; quality of the pitch; etc. You probably get the picture, and I’m sure you’ve been in the receiving end.
+At the professional level, it is pretty challenging to score a goal from a corner kick.
+A study shows that 6% to 10% of corner kicks result in goals.
+Unfortunately, there are no statistics for amateur football, but we can assume that the percentage of corner kicks’ goals is higher.
+Some reasons for this include lack of defensive discipline or organisation when defending corner kicks; goalkeepers height and skills; quality of the pitch; etc. You probably get the picture, and I’m sure you’ve been on the receiving end.

-You don’t want to be the team whose players are running like headless chicken when defending a corner kick or that crosses a ball to nobody when executing a corner kick.
+You don’t want to be the team whose players are running like a headless chicken when defending a corner kick or crossing a ball to nobody when taking a corner kick.
 The following drill will help you out.
 This simple setup will give your team structure when executing and defending corner kicks.

-For this drill you will need half of a 11 aside pitch and 3 small goals.
+For this drill, you will need half of an 11 aside pitch and 3 small goals.
 The small goals will be evenly distributed in the midfield line.
-The drills is played with 9 players attacking, 9 players defending and a goalkeeper.
+The exercise is played with 9 players attacking, 9 players defending and a goalkeeper.

-The remaining attacking players are arranged this way: two players close to the goal line blocking the goalkeeper, one player outside the box in line with the penalty spot and a player staying back half way between the box and the midfield.
+The remaining attacking players are arranged this way: two players close to the goal line blocking the goalkeeper, one outside the box in line with the penalty spot and a player staying back halfway between the box and the midfield.
 Defensive players mark one on one, except two players that stay covering the posts.

-The main objective of this drill is to practice corner kicks, both in defense and attack.
-For attackers the objective is to score, for defenders is to protect the goal and to quickly transition into attack.
+The main objective of this drill is to practice corner kicks, both in defence and attack.
+For attackers, the aim is to score.
+For defenders is to protect the goal and to transition into attack quickly.

-There are some variations that you may want to consider such as defenders needing to complete a number of passes before scoring in the midfield goals.
-Be creative and add your own rules.
+You may want to consider some variations, such as defenders needing to complete several passes before scoring in the midfield goals.
+Again, be creative and add your own rules.